Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 What am I trying to say.

-1. a country needs a set of basic foundations to start growing.
-A company needs
+1. a country needs a set of basic foundations, of state capacity, to start growing.
 2. a human needs an analogous set of foundations to sustain itself and generate enough slack that can be reinvested into education and skills practice.
+These two are seperate but connected.
 3. I have been gaining these foundations at a reliable rate, including having most of them already, compared  to a year ago.

 *Explain it for newcomers to both fields. make it clear that I am organizing my thinking this way because development is the one closest area I know and care about, even if it's not relevant to chemical engineering intuitively."